edwin-bluekite/cakephp-restkit/README.md

 * **sort** allow either 'asc' or 'desc'
 * **limit** allow numeric only

+If validation fails you can access the validation errors using $this->RestKit->validationErrors.

 Check if a query parameter is being used:**

     if ($this->RestKit->hasOption('order')){